The Permanence of Memory

 Later, that Iman would sanctify her remains.
 I hoped that would give her peace.

 Fatima was buried in an old cemetery under an old oak tree.
-Gwen and I had planned to pay, but her cousin’s family were the ones who ending up footing the bill.. except for the grave marker.
-We bought that for her.
+Gwen and I had planned to pay, but her cousin’s family were the ones who ending up footing the bill for the burial.
+We bought the grave marker.
 Along with her name and dates, I had engraved Even through your hardest days, remember we are all made of stardust.

 There was no graveside service.
 Too many people, too much anger, too much potential for it turning into a circus.